AaronBertrand/ParamParser/README.md

 Parsing these default values out of the module definition with T-SQL seems like a fun idea (even [the docs](https://docs.microsoft.com/en-us/sql/relational-databases/system-catalog-views/sys-parameters-transact-sql) suggest it), until you get beyond the simplest case.
 I tried back in 2006 ([after complaining about it to no avail](https://feedback.azure.com/forums/908035-sql-server/suggestions/32891455-populate-has-default-value-in-sys-parameters)), and again in 2009, and gave up both times.
 There are so many edge cases that make even finding the start and end of the parameter list difficult:

+- You can’t rely on the presence of (open and close parentheses) surrounding the parameter list, since they are optional (and may be found throughout the parameter list also).
-- you can't easily parse for the first `AS` to mark the beginning of the body, since it can appear for other reasons;
+- You can't easily parse for the first AS to mark the beginning of the body, since it can appear for other reasons.
-- you can't rely on the presence of `BEGIN` to mark the beginning of the body, since it is optional;
+- You can't rely on the presence of BEGIN to mark the beginning of the body, since it is optional.
+- It is hard to split on commas, since they can appear inside comments, string literals, and data type declarations (think (precision, scale)).
-- it is very hard to parse away both types of comments, which can appear anywhere (including inside string literals); and,
+- It is very hard to parse away both types of comments, which can appear anywhere, including inside string literals, and even inside other comments.
-- you can inadvertently find important keywords inside string literals.
+- You can inadvertently find important keywords inside string literals and comments.

 Take this (intentionally ridiculous) example: